Common Summer Questions

 What happens after I enroll?

-Once you have enrolled in an ARCC Program, your Regional Director (RD) will contact you with an introduction email along with their contact information.
+Once you have enrolled in an ARCC Program, your program’s Regional Director (RD) will contact you with an introduction email along with their contact information.
 They will be in touch with you from your enrollment until you finish with your program.
-Along the way they will be sending you information about your trip, interesting tidbits about your destination and will be your “go to” person if you have questions or concerns before, during or after your trip.
-(While your RD is your primary contact in the ARCC office, any one of our staff members is available to help you at any time.)
+Along the way they will be sending you information about your trip and will be your “go to” person if you have questions or concerns before, during or after your trip.
+While your RD is your primary contact in the ARCC office, any one of our staff members is available to help you at any time!